 To Sum This Up

 Carpets look amazing in any house.
 They make any room look warm, elegant, beautiful, and homey.
-When carpets become triggers of an allergic reaction instead, that’s definitely an annoying situation.
+When carpets become triggers of an allergic reaction instead, that’s an annoying situation.
 Fortunately, you don’t need to make a hard choice between sneezing and walking on bare floors.
-You might have to forego the wall-to-wall carpets, or the extra lush rugs, but otherwise, you can reduce the allergens on your carpet.
-Try the ten tips we explained here, and chances are you’ll get to have a nice carpet that doesn’t make you itchy or sneezy!
+You might have to forego the wall-to-wall carpets or the extra lush rugs, but otherwise, you can reduce the allergens on your carpet.
+Try the ten tips we explained here, and chances are you’ll have a nice carpet that doesn’t make you itchy or sneezy!